waza-ari/monolog-mysql/README.md

 The class further allows to dynamically add extra attributes, which are stored in a separate database field, and can be used for later analyzing and sorting.

 = Installation
 monolog-mysql is availaible via composer.
-Just add the following line to your required section in composer.json and do a ´php composer.phar update`.
+Just add the following line to your required section in composer.json and do a `php composer.phar update`.

 ```
 "wazaari/monolog-mysql": ">1.0.0"